redhat-developer/odo/docs/proposals/odo-config-file.md

 odo utils config add odoignore .odo --global  # Adds a value to odoignore list global config
 ```

-As can be seen, when a scope is ommited, the value will be applied to the local configuration store.
+As can be seen, when a scope is omitted, the value will be applied to the local configuration store.

 The verbs that add configuration are: